Frequently Asked Questions

 Q: How often is the weather data updated?

-Q: How is the forecast generated?
+Q: How is your forecast generated?